Infinite-Dimensional Algebraic $\mathfrak{Spin}$($N$) Structure in Extended/Higher Dimensional SUSY Holoraumy for Valise

 \section{On Shell Holoraumy Results}

 The basis upon which we undertake the investigation is provided by two separate 4D, $\cal N$ = 2 supermultiplets.
 One consists of the 4D, $\cal N$ = 2 vector supermultiplet consisting of component fields, ($A$, $B$, $F$, $G$, $A {}_{\mu}$, $d$, $\Psi{}_{a}^i$) and the second supermultiplet is the 4D, $\cal N$ = 2 tensor supermultiplet consisting of component fields, (${\Tilde A}$, ${\Tilde B}$, ${\Tilde F}$, ${\Tilde G}$, ${\Tilde \varphi}$, $B{}_{\mu \, \nu}$, ${\Tilde \Psi} {}_{a}^i$).
-The latin indices $i$, $j$, $\dots$ here take on values of 1 and 2.
+The Latin indices $i$, $j$, $\dots$ here take on values of 1 and 2.
 There are four supercovariant derivative operators ${\rm D}\downup ai $, and ${\Tilde {\rm D}} \downup ai $ and their realizations on the component fields were given in the work of \cite{N4VTM}.
 We have included these, but they are relegated to Appendix \ref{appen:Transformation}.
 An advantage of this formulation is that the ${\rm D}\downup ai $ and ${\Tilde {\rm D}}\downup ai $ operators are each individually off-shell, i.e. close without the use of equations of motion and central charges.
 This is not the case for the cross terms in the algebra between ${\rm D}\downup ai $ and ${\Tilde {\rm D}}\downup ai $.

 The only totally on-shell fields from the first 4D, $\cal N$ = 2 supermultiplet are ($A$, $B$, $A{}_{\mu}$, $\Psi{}_{a}^i$) and for the second supermultiplet is the 4D, $\cal N$ = 2 supermultiplet consisting of component fields, (${\Tilde A}$, ${\Tilde B}$, ${\Tilde \varphi}$, $B{}_{\mu \, \nu}$, ${\Tilde \Psi}{}_{a}^i$).
 Since our goal in this work is only to consider the purely on-shell holoraumy we include the partial off-shell starting point results in an appendix as this contains possible results that will be important for future work and explorations.
-We perform the standard reduction to the on shell system, imposing the equations of motion which has the effect of removing all auxiliary fields from the transformation laws.
-On shell algebra results are explained in appendix~\ref{a:onshell}.
+We perform the standard reduction to the on-shell system, imposing the equations of motion which has the effect of removing all auxiliary fields from the transformation laws. on-shell algebra results are explained in appendix~\ref{a:onshell}.